 Add lines and arrows in Pages on iPad

-You can create a straight or curved line, then customise it by changing its width (thickness) or colour, or by adding different endpoints — for example, an arrow, circle or square.
+You can create a straight or curved line, then customize it by changing its width (thickness) or color, or by adding different endpoints—for example, an arrow, circle, or square.
 Connect two objects with a line so they remain connected, even when they move.

 Add and edit a line

 In the Basic category, tap a straight or curved line to add it to the page.

 To edit the line’s shape or position, do any of the following: